mactso/StructureControlUtility/README.md

 # StructureControlUtility

 Prevent Mansions from Burning.
-Make certain blocks unbreakable in structures
+Make certain blocks unbreakable and unburnable in structures